Kadyrovites: Legalization

-On April 29, 2006, Ramzan Kadyrov officially disbanded his security service, saying on television that "These structures are no longer existent, and those calling themselves Kadyrovites are impostors and must be punished in accordance with the law."
+On 29 April 2006, Ramzan Kadyrov officially disbanded his security service, saying on television that "These structures no longer exist, and those calling themselves Kadyrovites are impostors and must be punished in accordance with the law."
 Some of the Kadyrovite gunmen were completely integrated into Chechen government power structures, while others, estimated to number at least 1,800, continued serving in semi-legal paramilitary formations.
-The ATCs were quickly closed down, and some members transferred to newly formed battalions: Sever (North, led by Muslim Ilyasov and made up of an estimated 500 men) and Yug (South, led by Alimbek Delimkhanov and made up of an estimated 700 men).
+The ATCs were quickly closed down, and some members transferred to newly formed battalions: Sever (North, led by Alibek Delimkhanov and made up of an estimated 700 men) and Yug (South, led by Muslim Ilyasov and made up of an estimated 500 men).

-The Kadyrovites were rearmed and given heavy equipment, such as armoured personnel carriers they previously did not possess.
-Observers have considered that their recognition and legalization as a law enforcement unit was implemented by the Russian government to redeploy some federal troops in Chechnya to the neighboring state of Dagestan, where an Islamist insurgency had not been contained.
+The Kadyrovites were rearmed and given heavy equipment, such as armoured personnel carriers they previously did not have.
+Observers have considered that their recognition and legalization as a law enforcement unit was implemented by the Russian government to redeploy some federal troops in Chechnya to the neighboring state of Dagestan, where Islamist insurgency had not been contained.
 In 2007, Ramzan Kadyrov became the new President of the Chechen Republic and now controlled all Chechen Interior Ministry forces; the top seats of his government were occupied by the former Kadyrovite commanders.

 In 2016, after a series of reforms, most of the Russian internal military and paramilitary troops were placed under the command of the newly created National Guard of Russia (also known as the Rosgvardiya).
 Chechen internal troops were placed under nominal control of the National Guard, although still under direct control of Kadyrov.
 Researcher Gordon M. Hahn, on his blog, and Russian political scientist Gleb Pavlovsky, who heads the analytics department of the Center for Political Technologies (CPT), said that one of Vladimir Putin's objectives was to limit Kadyrov's power over his troops by placing them under the control of the National Guard, which respond directly to Putin.

 International activities

 Syria

-As part of Russian military intervention in the Syrian civil war, Kadyrovite police units were deployed on the ground in Aleppo to "preserve order" and engage in civic outreach.
+As part of Russian intervention in the Syrian civil war, Kadyrovite police units were deployed on the ground in Aleppo to "preserve order" and engage in civic outreach.